zentio/documentation/rest_api/index.rst

  =========  ========  ======================================================================================================
- customer      yes    The customer's id or the customer's email. name          yes    The customer's name. email         yes    The customer's email.
- phone         yes    The customer's phone. address       yes    The customer's address. tags          no     The customer's tags.
+ customer      yes    The customer's id or the customer's email. name          yes    The customer's name. email         yes    The customer's email. phone         yes    The customer's phone. address       yes    The customer's address. tags          no     The customer's tags (space-seperated).
  =========  ========  ======================================================================================================

 **Response Sample**